uswds/uswds-site/pages/patterns/complex-form/recognize-fix-errors.md

 ### Considerations

 {:.usa-content-list}
-- <strong>Prevent errors, if possible.</strong> Wherever possible, structure your form to <a href="{{ site.baseurl }}/patterns/complex-forms/avoid-errors/">help the user avoid making mistakes</a> using hint text and constraints.
+- <strong>Prevent errors, if possible.</strong> Wherever possible, structure your form to <a href="{{ site.baseurl }}/patterns/complex-forms/prevent-mistakes/">help the user avoid making mistakes</a> using hint text and constraints.
-- <strong>Validate, where possible.</strong> Validate formats and content, if possible, for fields like addresses.
-However, if possible, allow the user to override the validation if it’s likely they may require more flexibility in a specific field.
+- <strong>Validate, where possible.</strong> Validate format and content for fields like addresses.
+If possible, allow the user to override validation flags if it’s likely a specific type of field may require more flexibility.
+For example, certain ZIP codes may be shared by several cities or towns.
+Offering the user a choice between the information entered and the information the system expects will allow them to proceed through the form.
 - <strong>Use clear, unambiguous language.</strong> Use jargon-free language to communicate the error state.
 Note what the user needs to provide, not what has been incorrectly entered.
-For example, instead of “Incorrect file type” try something like “Please make sure the file you are uploading is a .pdf or .doc file, and try again.”
+For example, instead of “Incorrect file type” try something like “Please make sure the file you are uploading is a .PDF or .DOC file, and try again.”
 - <strong>Avoid blame.</strong> Don’t use language that blames the user.
 The user may be confused, under stress, or in a difficult situation.
 Take ownership of the problem.
 For example, “We’re sorry, we can’t find your record in our system.”
 - <strong>Error focus.</strong> Don’t make the user search for the problem.
 Transfer focus to the specific field with an error when validation fails.
 - <strong>Multiple errors.</strong> When the user has more than one field with errors, flag the error in close proximity to each field, and consider putting a list of all the errors at the top.